 I really, really liked the system when I first started.
 The book reads well and I found it easier to interpret the plays than many of the other treatises I have looked over.
 Additionally, there is a huge following of Meyer practitioners on YouTube that can help with the finer points of movement and body position.
 I started using what I was learning in class more often with good to very good results.
 I found myself questioning why our class curriculum was focused on the other Liechtenauer traditions over Meyer.

 As time went on, my classmates became familiar with my slightly different style and I was not nearly as effective as I was when I first stated incorporating Meyer into my fencing.
-I first attributed this to getting over the initial learning period but when I really paid attention, I was simply getting beat by thrusts.
-Thrusting is often absent from the Meyer system as thrusting with a sword was frowned upon during the time Meyer lived in Germany.
+I first attributed this to getting over the initial learning period but when I really paid attention, I had become overly reliant on cutting rather than incorporating thrusts.
+This made my fencing more predictable.
+Thrusting is mostly absent from the Meyer longsword system as thrusting was frowned upon during the time Meyer lived in Germany.
 As such, the system does not incorporate thrusts into its (longsword) attacks and it often does not account for them in defense.
-When facing a Fiore or KDF fencer from another master that fully incorporates thrusts the Meyer system is at a disadvantage.
+When facing a Fiore or KDF fencer from another master that fully incorporates thrusts the Meyer system is at a disadvantage… or so I thought.